 To start with, maybe someone should have pointed out to Brett that just because the first two books were 600+ pages doesn’t mean the third book must also be 600+ pages.
 If you only have 400 pages of material (I’m being generous here) please don’t stretch the book out with needless recapping and sappy, out of character, b.s.

 I have two main problems with this book.
-This is, ignoring the smaller third problem that all of the sex and tension-less battle scenes sound like they were written by a 14 year old who has never met a girl before.
+This is, ignoring the smaller third problem that all of the sex and tension-less battle scenes sound like they were written by a 14 year old who has never met a girl or been in a fight before.

 First, I now hate most of the characters.
 This is probably because Leesha, Arlen, and Renna have all become massive Mary-sues and Gary-stus.

 Example: Renna is able to take down a Krasian warrior.
 This is so beyond ridiculous that I don’t even know where to start.
 She’s been fighting for maybe 6 months?
 And somehow she defeats a guy who has trained his entire life to fight?
 She shouldn’t have been able to even get close to him, let alone win a fight.

 And if your answer to this is that, “well, she eats demon meat so she has the strength of a demon,” I don’t want to hear it.
 Eating demon meat would not give her an advantage over a guy who has spent his entire life training for, fighting against, and killing the thing she ate.